vinicius-augustus/sentiment-analysis/README.md

   - The first step in a machine learning text classifier is to transform the text extraction or text vectorization, and the classical approach has been bag-of-words or bag-of-ngrams with their frequency.
 More recently, new feature extraction techniques have been applied based on word embeddings (also known as word vectors).
 This kind of representations makes it possible for words with similar meaning to have a similar representation, which can improve the performance of classifiers.

 - Classification Algorithms
-  - Naïve Bayes: a family of probabilistic algorithms that uses Bayes’s Theorem to predict the category of a text.
+  - Naive Bayes: a family of probabilistic algorithms that uses Bayes’s Theorem to predict the category of a text.
   - Linear Regression: a very well-known algorithm in statistics used to predict some value (Y) given a set of features (X).
   - Support Vector Machines: a non-probabilistic model which uses a representation of text examples as points in a multidimensional space.
 Examples of different categories (sentiments) are mapped to distinct regions within that space.
 Then, new texts are assigned a category based on similarities with existing texts and the regions they’re mapped to.
   - Deep Learning: a diverse set of algorithms that attempt to mimic the human brain, by employing artificial neural networks to process data.